 It helps us all be more conscious of what’s important, what we need to focus on today through the visual dashboard.
 It also gives everyone a chance to see what their colleagues are working on and to see the big picture of how we’re all involved in promoting Indiana University.

 Our secret sauce is Indiana University’s secret sauce: we will take you where you want to go—and beyond.
 In 2011, we won the Webby Award for the Best School/University website for our work on the Indiana University School of Informatics and Computing website (www.soic.indiana.edu).
 Our team got to go to New York to accept their award.
 That’s the type of cool opportunities that our staff enjoy from time to time.

-What lesson would you give to someone starting out a creative department?
+What lessons would you give to someone starting a creative department?